xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 copy and to perform the cut/paste (move) in a single transaction that occurs in PasteAction (previously cut was performed in a transaction of its own).

-5.1.2 Moved the code that was deleting elements out of `CutAction.java::postRun()` and put this into `PasteAction::run()` at the point AFTER the move has taken place.
+6.1.4 Moved the code that was deleting elements out of `CutAction.java::postRun()` and put this into `PasteAction::run()` at the point AFTER the move has taken place.
 Rework this code as needed to account for the fact that elements are no longer being deleted.

-5.1.3 Add an attribute to CutCopyPasteAction named ELEMENT_MOVE_SOURCE_SELECTION that holds the selection made by the user during cut.
+6.1.5 Add an attribute to CutCopyPasteAction named ELEMENT_MOVE_SOURCE_SELECTION that holds the selection made by the user during cut.

-5.2 Introduce a move transaction
-The file move operation happens after the memory model has been modified.
-To perform this move at the file system level a new transactoin type shall be introduced.

-5.2.1 In Datatypes/ModelEventNotification add a new enum DELTA_MODEL_ELEMENT_MOVE.
-Note that this enum is actually used in a bitset implementation so the value of this new element shall be 16384 ( 0b0010000000000000).

-5.2.2 Introduce the  Java code required to use the new ModelDelta type.

-5.2.2.1  Introduce class ModelElementMovedModelDelta extends BaseModelDelta, and add a new interface operation, void modelElementMoved(ModelChangedEvent event, IModelDelta delta), to IModelChangeListener.

-5.2.2.2 Updated places as needed that have to implement this interface.
-Note that the only one that has a non-empty implementation is ComponentTransactionListener.java, and in it is where we shall add code that performs the folder move when the transaction ends.

-5.2.2.3 Introduce ComponentTransactionListener::movePMC(NonRootModel
+6.2 Assure that the cut CME is only enabled when it should be.

-5.2.5 An attempt to paste to the same location that the cut was made from is considered an invalid selection and shall not be allowed.
+An attempt to paste to the same location that the copy was made from is considered an invalid selection and shall not be allowed.
+Modify {Explorer & Canvas}CutAction.java::isEnabled() to assure that cut is not enabled if the source and destination are the same.

-5.2.5.1.
+6.2.1.
 Disable paste when the selected target is the same as the source.

-5.2.5.1.1. `bp/ui/explorer/actions/ui/Explorer{Cut | Copy | Paste}Action.java::isEnabled()`
+6.2.1.1. `bp/ui/explorer/actions/ui/Explorer{Cut | Copy | Paste}Action.java::isEnabled()`
 implements this behavior on behalf of the org.eclipse.jface.action.Action abstract class.
 This is where BridgePoint determines if the CME should be enabled or not.
 Note that there is an analogous implementation for canvas in `bp.ui.graphics.actions/Canvas{Cut | Copy | Paste}Action.java::isEnabled()`

-5.2.5.1.2.
+6.2.1.2.
 The operation called out in the prior step is implemented to check the source and destination to see if the CME should be enabled or not.

-5.2.5.1.3.
+6.2.1.3.
 In the PasteAction case, the operations look to see if the destination allows paste for elements in the source being pasted to the target.
 It does this by calling an ooaofooa operation that is of the form {target model element instance}.Paste{Source Model Element Name}
 .
 The structure of this code was such that this behavior